Plan Your AD Bridge Deployment

 - Review the AD Bridge Enterprise Release Notes to ensure your environment meets the deployment requirements.

 - Set up a test environment.
 We recommend that you first deploy AD Bridge Enterprise in a test environment so that you can identify and resolve any issues specific to your mixed network before you put the system into production.

-- Determine whether to use AD Bridge Enterprise in Directory Integration, Unprovisioned mode, or ID Range.
+- Determine whether to use AD Bridge Enterprise in Directory Integration, Schemaless mode, or ID Range.
 When you configure your domain with the AD Bridge Enterprise domain configuration wizard, you must choose the mode to use.

 Back up Active Directory before you run the AD Bridge Enterprise domain configuration wizard.

 - Decide whether to configure AD Bridge Enterprise to manage a single forest or multiple forests.
 If you manage multiple forests, the UID-GID range assigned to a forest should not overlap with the range of another forest.